Gravidity and parity: Gravidity in human medicine

-In human medicine, "gravidity" refers to the number of times a woman has been pregnant, regardless of whether the pregnancies were interrupted or resulted in a live birth.
+In human medicine, "gravidity" refers to the number of times a female has been pregnant, regardless of whether the pregnancies were interrupted or resulted in a live birth.
 “Gravidity” is an important component of a patient’s reproductive history, as it provides insight into the risk factors that the patient has for pregnancy outcomes, such as risk for gestational diabetes, pre-ecclampsia, spontaneous abortion, preterm birth, fetal growth restriction, and more.
 The gravidity of the patient is associated with risk for other conditions as well, including risk for breast, ovarian, and endometrial cancer.
 Knowing a patient’s obstetric history in a prenatal assessment or early in gestation allows the patient to receive early intervention to prevent these associated risks.